Early Years Publications and Reports

 has become known as the first 1000 days.
 Due to the significance of this period for future health and

-developmental outcomes, there has been a growing focus on the first 1000 days by governments, the early
+developmental outcomes, there has been a growing focus on the first 1000 days by governments, the early years sector and some commercial organisations.

 Changing how early childhood development and learning is understood in Australia